IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ## Introduction

-The use of GitOps enables you to easily deploy IBM Cloud Pak for Watson AIOps on a Red Hat Openshift Container Platform cluster from a Git repository, using the ArgoCD tool.
+The use of GitOps enables you to easily deploy IBM Cloud Pak for Watson AIOps on a Red Hat OpenShift Container Platform cluster from a Git repository, with the ArgoCD tool.

-For more information about GitOps, see [Understanding Openshift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/understanding-openshift-gitops.html#understanding-openshift-gitops) in the Red Hat Openshift documentation.
+For more information about GitOps, see [Understanding OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/understanding-openshift-gitops.html#understanding-openshift-gitops) in the Red Hat OpenShift documentation.
 For more information about Argo, see the [Argo documentation](https://argo-cd.readthedocs.io/en/stable/).

 You can install Cloud Pak for Watson AIOps using the Argo CD user interface (UI), or with the Argo CD command line (CLI).